-Roscoe is a handsome tiger and one you would expect to see stalking through the forests of South West Asia.
+Roscoe is a handsome tiger and one you would expect to see stalking through the forests of Southwest Asia.
 He has a deep orange coat with bright black stripes.
-This dapper fellow though is very anxious and requires a very quiet enclosure away from the tour path.
-Roscoe loves the attention from the keepers, staff members, and few volunteers but this introvert enjoys a more quiet life than some of our other residents.
-Roscoe often looks to his enclosure mate Camilla for reassurance when he gets a bit nervous.
-When he is feeling his best Roscoe loves rolling in his mud pit and chasing the vultures away.
+This dapper fellow is very anxious and requires a very quiet enclosure away from the tour path.
+Roscoe loves the attention from the keepers, staff members, and a few volunteers, but this introvert enjoys a more quiet life than some of our other residents.
+Roscoe often looks to his enclosure-mate, Camilla, for reassurance when he gets a bit nervous.
+When he is feeling his best, Roscoe loves rolling in his mud pit and chasing the vultures away.

 How Roscoe Came to the Sanctuary

-Roscoe is a shy tiger who does not like large groups of people so you won't see him on tour.
-When he's nervous he sometimes hides behind his enclosure mate Camilla, even though she's smaller than he is!
+Roscoe is a shy tiger who does not like large groups of people so you will not see him on tour.
+When he is nervous, he sometimes hides behind his enclosure-mate, Camilla, even though she is smaller than he is!
 Because of this, animal care staff works with Roscoe through a training program called operant conditioning.
 This type of training helps him feel more confident and relaxed and has made quite a difference since his arrival.
-Roscoe also loves sitting in his pool, hunting for meat hidden around his enclosure, and socializing (through the fence) with his neighbor Fenimore tiger.
+Roscoe also loves sitting in his pool and hunting for meat hidden around his enclosure.

-Roscoe is located on Pine Forest with his enclosure mate Camilla.
+Roscoe is located in Pine Forest with his enclosure-mate, Camilla.
 They are off tour because Roscoe gets very nervous around new and large groups of people.
-They are just down the path from Mila and Riley Tigers, and Tasha Tiger.
+They are just down the path from Mila and Riley Tigers and Tasha Tiger.

 Legislation in the United States